Manipulating Non-Abelian Anyons in a Chiral Multichannel Kondo Model

 \paragraph{Conclusions.---}

-We have numerically demonstrated that multiple Kondo impurities coupled to $k$ chiral channels (i) host multiple $\mathrm{SU}\!\left(2\right)_{k}$ non-abelian anyons (one per impurity), highlighted by the fractional entropy contribution per impurity, and (ii) the emergence of a decoupled fusion-space, which can be probed by low-energy measurements of the inter-impurity spin-correlators, explicitly extracting the F-matrix of $\mathrm{SU}\!\left(2\right)_{2}$ anyons from a 3-impurity 2-channels calculation.
-One can then envision measuring the anyonic charge (or fusion channel) of pairs of impurities, e.g., by a low-energy scattering experiment, in order to implement a measurement-only braiding protocol \citep{bondersonMeasurementOnlyTopologicalQuantum2008}, which would directly demonstrate the non-abelian nature of the anyons in the system.
+We have numerically demonstrated that multiple Kondo impurities coupled to $k$ chiral channels (i) host multiple $\mathrm{SU}\!\left(2\right)_{k}$ non-Abelian anyons (one per impurity), highlighted by the fractional entropy contribution per impurity, and (ii) the emergence of a decoupled fusion space, which can be probed by low-energy measurements of the interimpurity spin correlators, explicitly extracting the $F$ matrix of $\mathrm{SU}\!\left(2\right)_{2}$ anyons.
+The anyons can now be braided by a measurement-only protocol \citep{bondersonMeasurementOnlyTopologicalQuantum2008}, which teleports them using only measurements of pairwise topological charge (fusion channel).
+One can envision implementing this protocol, e.g., by a low-energy scattering experiment, directly demonstrating the non-Abelian nature of the anyons in the system.

-Experiments consisting of a single impurity coupled to 2 and 3 integer quantum hall edge-states (i.e., chiral channels) have already been carried out \citep{iftikharTwochannelKondoEffect2015,iftikharTunableQuantumCriticality2018}, with clear signatures of the fractionalized degrees of freedom \citep{landauChargeFractionalizationTwoChannel2018,vandalumWiedemannFranzLawNonFermi2020,nguyenThermoelectricTransportThreeChannel2020,hanFractionalEntropyMultichannel2022}.
+Experiments consisting of a single impurity coupled to two and three integer quantum Hall edge states (i.e., chiral channels) have already been carried out \citep{iftikharTwochannelKondoEffect2015,iftikharTunableQuantumCriticality2018}, with clear signatures of the fractionalized degrees of freedom \citep{landauChargeFractionalizationTwoChannel2018,vandalumWiedemannFranzLawNonFermi2020,nguyenThermoelectricTransportThreeChannel2020,hanFractionalEntropyMultichannel2022}.
 Extending these experiments to multiple impurities with all spin and channel species propagating between the impurities is a challenge.
-Testing if more realistic setups, in which only some of the species connect the impurities while the remainder are local to each impurity, also support non-abelian anyons, and what physical observables probe their fusion-space is quite straightforward for the method presented, and is left for future work.
-We can thus hope that the path to observing non-abelian anyons will be shorter in these systems.
+Testing if more realistic setups, in which only some of the species connect the impurities while the remainder are local to each impurity, also support non-Abelian anyons, and what physical observables probe their fusion space, is quite straightforward for the method presented, and is left for future work.
+Note that due to the absence of a (topological) gap, we expect information encoded in the fusion space to decohere as a power law of $T/T_{K}$, in contrast to the exponential suppression in the presence of a gap.
+Still, based on the success of Refs.\,\citep{iftikharTwochannelKondoEffect2015,iftikharTunableQuantumCriticality2018}, the path to observing non-Abelian anyons might be shorter in these systems.

 \onecolumngrid

 {}

 {S\arabic{equation}} {S\arabic{figure}} {S\Roman{table}}